paulhendricks/functools/README.md

 -   Add support to the usual higher order functional suspects (Map, Reduce, Filter, etc.) without extending any core R objects.

--   Provide blazing fast performance for in-memory data by writing key pieces in C++ and options for parallelization, where possible.

 -   Use a consistent API to access different functionals in base R such as `lapply` or `apply`.

+-   Provide options for easy parallelization, and if possible, write key pieces in C++ for blazing fast performance.

 functools achieves these goals through three main types of function design patterns: